jeff-hykin/tamu_csce_635_labs/readme.md

 #### 2. Copy the url of your repo for a later step (ex: my url is https://github.com/jeff-hykin/tamu_csce_635_labs.git)
 #### 3. Above this readme is a folder for each lab.
 Click the folder and see the `readme.md` inside for instructions.

-# Due when?

-Note: lots of these are in person.
-E.g. "Fri" means "Fri when I leave EABC" not "Fri at 11:59pm"

-- lab 1:
-    - week 1: Fri Feb 9
-    - week 2: Fri Feb 16
-    - week 3: Fri Feb 23
-    - week 4: Fri March 1st

-- lab 2:
-    - (pending)